SRGSSR/pillarbox-android/pillarbox-player/docs/README.md

 player.play()
 ```

-### 3 Start playing a video
+### Start playing a video

 ```kotlin
 val itemToPlay = MediaItem.fromUri("https://sample.com/sample.mp4")
 player.setMediaItem(itemToPlay)
 ```

-### 4 Attaching to UI
+### Attaching to UI

-PillarboxPlayer can be used with views provided by Exoplayer without any modificatons.
+PillarboxPlayer can be used with views provided by Exoplayer without any modifications.

 #### Exoplayer ui module